-Weeds are a part of gardening none of us love.
-To save yourself some headache (and money), here are 10 pet- and kid-friendly, homemade weed killer solutions to help you avoid chemicals.
+Weeds are a part of gardening none of us love, but hopefully these homemade weed killer ideas will give you a higher sense of satisfaction.
+Save yourself some headache (and money) with these 10 pet- and kid-friendly homemade weed killer solutions to help you avoid chemicals.

 Since each of these is a hearty green killer, it also means most will kill grass and other plants, so avoid using them where they’ll damage your lawn.
 And for best results, use each during the sunniest part of the day.

 1. Spray unwanted broadleaf weeds with vodka.